-Derivative Contract Type Number of Outstanding Contracts Contract Notional Amount Fair Value Asset Liability) (3) Balance Sheet Line Item Unrealized (Loss), Net Of Tax Interest rate swap (1) 1 \$ 200,000 \$ (9,891) Other liabilities \$ (5,934) Interest rate swaps (4) 2 30,750 (98) Accrued liabilities Foreign currency forwards (2) 60 99,585 272 Other current assets Total 63 \$ 330,335 \$ (9,717) \$ (5,934)
+Derivative Contract Type Number of Outstanding Contracts Contract Notional Amount Fair Value Asset (Liability) (3) Balance Sheet Line Item OCI Unrealized (Loss), Net Of Tax Interest rate swap (1) 1 \$ 200,000 \$ (10,000) Other liabilities \$ (6,010) Foreign currency forwards (2) 68 76,100 4 Other current assets Total 69 \$ 276,100 \$ (9,996) \$ (6,010)

-(1) The swap is designated as a cash flow hedge of the forecasted interest payments on borrowings.
-As a result, changes in the fair value of this swap are deferred and are recorded in OCI, net of tax effect (see Note 5 - Debt for additional information).

-- (2) The Company has foreign exchange transaction risk since it typically enters into transactions in the normal course of business that are denominated in foreign currencies that differ from the local functional currency.
+- (1) The swap is designated as a cash flow hedge of the forecasted interest payments on borrowings.
+As a result, changes in the fair value of this swap are deferred and are recorded in OCI, net of tax effect (see Note 5 Debt for additional information). - (2) The Company has foreign exchange transaction risk since it typically enters into transactions in the normal course of business that are denominated in foreign currencies that differ from the local functional currency.
 The Company enters into short-term foreign currency forward exchange contracts to offset the economic effects of these foreign currency transaction risks.
-These contracts are accounted for at fair value with realized and unrealized gains and losses recognized in Other income (expense), net since the Company does not designate these contracts as hedges for accounting purposes.
-All of the outstanding contracts at December 31, 2012 matured by the end of February 2013. - (3) See Note 12 Fair Value Disclosures below for the determination of the fair value of these instruments. - (4) Changes in the fair value of these swaps were recognized in earnings.
-Both swaps matured in January 2012.
+These contracts are accounted for at fair value with realized and unrealized gains and losses recognized in Other expense, net since the Company does not designate these contracts as hedges for accounting purposes.
+Substantially all of the outstanding contracts at December 31, 2013 matured by the end of January 2014. - (3) See Note 12 Fair Value Disclosures below for the determination of the fair value of these instruments.

-At December 31, 2012, the Company's derivative counterparties were all large investment grade financial institutions.
+At December 31, 2013, the Company's derivative counterparties were all large investment grade financial institutions.
 The Company did not have any collateral arrangements with its derivative counterparties, and none of the derivative contracts contained credit-risk related contingent features.